Grant Opportunities

 The National Endowment for the Arts encourages applications from: Historically Black Colleges and Universities, Tribal Colleges and Universities, American Indian and Alaska Native tribes, African American Serving Institutions, Hispanic Serving Institutions, Asian American and Pacific Islander communities, and organizations that support the independence and lifelong inclusion of people with disabilities.

-For more information: https://www.arts.gov/grants-organizations/gap/museums
+For more information: https://www.arts.gov/grants/grants-for-arts-projects/

 National Endowment for the Humanities (NEH)

-For more information: http://www.neh.gov/grants/preservation/sustaining-cultural-heritage-collections
+For more information: https://www.neh.gov/grants/listing/

 National Historical Publications and Records Commission